 Here's what your doctor will likely suggest.

 Even if you don’t have symptoms, your doctor may notice signs of the illness during a physical exam.
-He’ll start with your medical history, which means he’ll ask you what health problems you have now or had in the past.
+They’ll start with your medical history, which means they’ll ask you what health problems you have now or had in the past.
 You'll talk about any symptoms you may have.
 But keep in mind, not everyone who has myelofibrosis will notice any physical changes.

-He’ll do things like check your blood pressure and pulse and feel your neck to see if your lymph nodes are swollen.
-He may even poke you in the belly -- if you feel fullness or pain there, it could mean your spleen is enlarged.
-He’ll test a sample of your blood for signs of anemia.
-He may ask you questions about weight loss or fatigue.
+They’ll do things like check your blood pressure and pulse and feel your neck to see if your lymph nodes are swollen.
+They may even poke you in the belly -- if you feel fullness or pain there, it could mean your spleen is enlarged.
+They’ll test a sample of your blood for signs of anemia.
+They may ask you questions about weight loss or fatigue.

 A complete blood count (CBC) can show if your red blood cell levels are below normal.
 This is common in most people with myelofibrosis.
 Your white blood cell and platelet counts may be off, too.
 Usually, they are higher than average if you have myelofibrosis, but sometimes they can be lower.